nv1t/monkeyswithtypewriters/README.md

 #### Tipp: Install from Github

-You can install this as well in any virtualenv by using the git+https wrapper from pip
+You can install this as well in any virtualenv or system wide by using the git+https wrapper from pip
 ```bash
 python -m pip install git+https://github.com/nv1t/monkeyswithtypewriters
 ```